Mindy Kaling

-Vera Mindy Chokalingam (born June 24, 1979), known professionally as Mindy Kaling (/ˈkeɪlɪŋ/), is an American television actress, comedian, screenwriter and producer.
-She first gained recognition starring as Kelly Kapoor in the NBC sitcom The Office (2005–2013), for which she also served as a writer, executive producer, and director.
-For her work on the series, she was nominated for a Primetime Emmy Award for Outstanding Writing in a Comedy Series.
+Vera Mindy Chokalingam (born June 24, 1979), known professionally as Mindy Kaling (/ˈkeɪlɪŋ/), is an American actress, comedian, screenwriter, and producer.
+Known for her work on television, she has received a Tony Award and six nominations at the Primetime Emmy Awards.
+Among other honors, she has also received the Producers Guild of America's Norman Lear Achievement in Television Award and was awarded the National Medal of the Arts, which is the highest honor given to artists and arts patrons by the United States government.
+Kaling founded the production company Kaling International in 2012.

-Kaling gained wider attention for creating, producing and starring in the Fox comedy series The Mindy Project (2012–2017).
-She created the NBC sitcom Champions (2018), also appearing in five episodes, the Hulu miniseries Four Weddings and a Funeral (2019), the Netflix comedy-drama series Never Have I Ever (2020–present), the HBO Max comedy-drama series The Sex Lives of College Girls (2021–present), Snowball Fight (2022–2023), and the HBO Max animated series Velma (2023).
-In 2023 she received the Norman Lear Achievement in Television Award.
+Kaling first gained recognition for playing Kelly Kapoor in the NBC sitcom The Office (2005–2013), on which she also worked as a writer.
+Credited with twenty-four episodes, Kaling was the most prolific writer among the staff.
+For her work on it, she was nominated for a Primetime Emmy Award for Outstanding Writing for a Comedy Series.
+She gained wider attention for creating, producing and playing the title role in the Fox/Hulu sitcom The Mindy Project (2012–2017).
+She then created other television comedies, including Never Have I Ever (2020–2023), The Sex Lives of College Girls (2021–2025), and Running Point (2025–present).

-Her film career includes voiceover work in Despicable Me (2010), Wreck-It Ralph (2012), and Inside Out (2015).
-She had roles in comedy films, such as The 40-Year-Old Virgin (2005), No Strings Attached (2011), The Five-Year Engagement (2012), The Night Before (2015), A Wrinkle in Time and Ocean's 8 (both 2018), and Late Night (2019), the last of which she also wrote and produced.
-Her memoirs, Is Everyone Hanging Out Without Me?
-(And Other Concerns) (2011) and Why Not Me?
-(2015), reached The New York Times Best Seller list.
+Her film career includes voice roles in Despicable Me (2010), Wreck-It Ralph (2012), Mr. Peabody & Sherman (2014), and Inside Out (2015) as well as live action roles in No Strings Attached (2011), The Five-Year Engagement (2012), A Wrinkle in Time (2018), Ocean's 8 (2018), and Late Night (2019), the last of which she also wrote and produced.
+She wrote two memoirs both reaching The New York Times Best Seller list.
 She also received a Tony Award for Best Musical as a producer for the musical A Strange Loop.